 May 25: John West, commonly known as the "Duke of Wellington," who has been in jail some months for breaking into and stealing from the store of Mr. A.B.
-Hall [Asher B. Hall was Oswego druggist Levi Hall's brother] in Oswego some two years ago, was brought up for trial and Tuesday, plead guilty, and was sentenced to one year in the penitentiary at Joliet.
+Hall in Oswego some two years ago, was brought up for trial and Tuesday, plead guilty, and was sentenced to one year in the penitentiary at Joliet.